elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-chemical-and-drug-exposures-increase-the-risk-of-leukemia.md

 score: -1.0
 related_article1:
     id: 166311
+    title: >-
-    title: What is the role of chemotherapy in the treatment of lymphoma?
+        What is the role of chemotherapy in the treatment of lymphoma?
     subject: Health Studies
     url: /learn/health-studies/questions/what-is-the-role-of-chemotherapy-in-the-treatment-of-lymphoma
 related_article2:
+    id: 166317
+    title: >-
+        What is the mechanism of action of chemotherapy in cancer treatment?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-is-the-mechanism-of-action-of-chemotherapy-in-cancer-treatment
+related_article3:
     id: 166300
+    title: >-
-    title: How does organ infiltration present in leukemia?
+        How does organ infiltration present in leukemia?
     subject: Health Studies
     url: /learn/health-studies/questions/how-does-organ-infiltration-present-in-leukemia
-related_article3:
-    id: 166293
-    title: Which protein markers are significant in the diagnosis of leukemia?
-    subject: Health Studies
-    url: /learn/health-studies/questions/which-protein-markers-are-significant-in-the-diagnosis-of-leukemia
 related_article4:
-    id: 166307
+    id: 166290
-    title: How do solid tumors form in lymphoma?
+    title: >-
+        How does pancytopenia manifest in leukemia patients?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-solid-tumors-form-in-lymphoma
+    url: /learn/health-studies/questions/how-does-pancytopenia-manifest-in-leukemia-patients
 related_article5:
-    id: 166298
+    id: 166301
+    title: >-
-    title: What are the symptoms of bone marrow overcrowding in leukemia?
+        What is the goal of the induction phase in leukemia treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
+    url: /learn/health-studies/questions/what-is-the-goal-of-the-induction-phase-in-leukemia-treatment
 ---

 &nbsp;